ilyagr/diffedit3/README.md

-Meld is far more polished, so you should prefer it to `diffedit3` when and if you can easily use it. `diffedit3`, however, can be used when Meld would be difficult to install or difficult to run, as long as a web browser is available (e.g. over SSH with port forwarding).
+Meld is far more polished, so you should prefer it to `diffedit3` when and if you can easily use it. `diffedit3`, however, can be used when Meld would be difficult to install or difficult to run, as long as a web browser is available (e.g. over SSH with port forwarding, via WSL, ...).
 If it's bundled with `jj`, it will require no configuration.

 To use `diffedit3` today, you can obtain one of the two binaries from the Releases GitHub page: